maye-msft/azure-devops-logicapp-apim/README.md

-# A Demo Project of Azure Logic App CD/CI with [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/)
+# Azure Logic App CD/CI with [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/)
 > This is a demo project to show how to use [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/)

 It includes the following sub projects: